ATGardner/atgardner.github.com/_posts/2014-08-29-day-140-white-pass-to-dewey-lake.markdown

  trail magic by the trail head, but everyone there were still asleep when I passed by.
  The trail was nice and
  easy, and I quickly met some hikers going south.
 Papi skipped from Cascade Locks up to the Canadian border, to finish the trail going southbound.
-He'll be done in about a week, just in time to get there for pct days celebration.
+He'll be done in about a week, just in time to get there for PCT days celebration.
 Sounds nice.
  The trail throughout the day was pretty nice, even though I didn't get any spectacular views like yesterday.
 There were some climbs, but nothing exceptionally hard.